-US: Dozens feared dead after devasting Tornadoes in Kentucky | DW | 11.12.2021
+US: Dozens feared dead after devasting tornadoes in Kentucky | DW | 11.12.2021

 The tornadoes and strong storm systems are said to have ripped through Kentucky, neighboring Illinois and Tennessee.

-"The reports are really heartbreaking," Kentucky Governor Andy Beshear told US newspaper The Washington Post.

-In Illinois, officials said many had been trapped after a roof partially collapsed at a warehouse of online retail giant Amazon.
+"I fear that there are more than 50 dead ... probably closer to somewhere between 70 and 100, it's devastating," Beshear said, adding that it was the "most severe tornado event in Kentucky's history."

+The governor said he had declared a state of emergency.
+Beshear added that scores of search and rescue officials had been deployed to save lives, as power outages continued to hit the area.

-Meanwhile, in Tennessee, the severe weather has killed at least three people, Dean Flener, spokesman for the state's Emergency Management Agency, said in comments carried by the Post.
+Meanwhile, in Tennessee, the severe weather has killed at least three people, Dean Flener, spokesman for the state's Emergency Management Agency, accoding to the Washington Post.

+In Illinois, the tornado hit a warehouse of online retail giant Amazon, reducing a third of the structure to rubble.
+The roof of the structure was ripped off and one of its walls collapsed.

+Rescue workers were rushing through the early hours of Saturday to rescue employees who were working the night shift when the tornado hit.

 This is a developing story, more details to come...